paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/scripts/build-lambda.md

 # build-lambda.sh

-Creates a ZIP file containing the Lambda function code and dependencies.
-This script installs Python packages (boto3) and packages everything into `lambda/incident-analyzer.zip` for deployment to AWS Lambda.
+Builds the incident-analyzer Lambda function package.
+Installs dependencies, creates the deployment ZIP file, and prepares it for upload to AWS Lambda.
+This script is part of the Lambda-based AI analysis workflow that was used before direct Bedrock integration.